All Episodes

 But the truck driver is a whole lot more productive with the truck.

-And so if you don't have somebody, investors to buy the truck and invest in the company, that's called capital, and get a return on their investment, capital gains, you don't get productivity growth.
+And so if you don't have somebody, investors, to buy the truck and invest in the company, that's called capital, and get a return on their investment, capital gains, you don't get productivity growth.

 Productivity growth like we've had since the Bush tax cuts of 03.

-Oh, I don't know, you know, 4% GDP growth, 8 million new jobs, real compensation, including health care benefits going up.
+Oh, I don't know, you know, 4% GDP growth, 8 million new jobs, real compensation, including health care benefits, going up.

-Capital gains receipts, and here's an odd one for you.
+Here's an odd one for you.

 Never saw this coming.